Buddy-Henderson/Sports_Stats_Retriever/README.md

 You can download and install the MySQL Workbench here: https://dev.mysql.com/downloads/workbench/

+Tutorial on how to install MySQL and MySQL Workbench to you windows machine: https://www.youtube.com/watch?v=u96rVINbAUI

 --Install Guide--

 Once you have installed MySQL, download the setup.py file